Symptoms of food poisoning. Treatment of food poisoning at home - the best remedies

 General weakness;

-Diarrhea and cramping pains in the abdomen;
+Diarrhea and cramping abdominal pain;

 Flatulence;